python-windrose/windrose/docs/usage.rst

   sequence of bins variable.
 If not set, bins=6 between min(var) and max(var).
 - ``blowto`` : bool.
-If True, the windrose will be pi rotated, to show where the wind blow to (usefull for pollutant rose).
+If True, the windrose will be pi rotated, to show where the wind blow to (useful for pollutant rose).
 - ``colors`` : string or tuple - one string color (``'k'`` or ``'black'``), in this case all bins will be plotted in this color; a tuple of matplotlib color args (string, float, rgb, etc), different